 A written storyboard

-You don’t have to be an artist, capable of quickly producing hand-drawn sketches, to create a storyboard of your story.
+You don’t have to be an artist capable of quickly producing hand-drawn sketches to create a storyboard of your story.
 Storyboard ideas can be a written description of the desired illustration.
-The written description should written as though describing a photo, some motion can be implied in an illustration, but more complex motion picture type descriptions will still be limited to only one frame.
+The description should be written as though describing a photo, not a complex motion picture with multiple scenes and actions.
+Some motion can be implied in an illustration, but everything in the illustration is still limited to only one frame.

 It is very difficult to fit illustrations that are drawn in a landscape format into a portrait layout.
-IngramSpark does not currently offer any landscape binding sizes (wider then tall) so this could be a very real problem if your illustrations were designed for a landscape page.
-If you find yourself with finished illustrations that won’t fit your book size we can possibly work with them by adding design elements or extending illustrations to fill in for the awkward fit.
+IngramSpark does not currently offer any landscape binding sizes (wider then tall), so this could be a very real problem if your illustrations are designed for a landscape page.
+If you find yourself with finished illustrations that won’t fit your book size, we can possibly work with them by adding design elements or extending illustrations to fill in for the awkward fit.